 Gered Mankowitz

-Over the past 50 plus years Gered has continued to work in the music business as well as contributing to many leading magazines and also taking prize winning images for the advertising industry.
-Currently Gered has been concentrating on books and exhibitions as well as producing and selling prints in galleries all over the World.
-In 2016 Gered was awarded the distinction of a Fellowship of The Royal Photographic Society.
-He is based in Cornwall where he has also been a part-time lecturer at University College Falmouth.
+Over the past 50 plus years, Gered has continued to work in the music business.
+He also contributes to many leading magazines, and has taken prizewinning images for the advertising industry.
+He is currently concentrating on exhibitions and publishing books of his work, as well as producing and selling prints in galleries all over the world.
+In 2016, Gered was awarded the distinction of Fellowship by the The Royal Photographic Society, and has lectured at University College Falmouth.
+He is based in Cornwall.

 Gered Mankowitz Iconic News